 If you are still dissatisfied after the case review, you may request a hearing before the Office of Administrative Hearings.
-If you have any questions about this information, contact the Call Center at 1-855-642-8572 (TTY: 1-855-642-8573).
+If you have any questions about this information, contact the Call Center at 1-855-642-8572 (Deaf and hard of hearing use Relay service).

 Decisions you can challenge

 You can challenge the following kinds of decisions:

 - Whether you’re eligible to buy a plan through Maryland Health Connection